-Paulson, Schmitt and colleagues harnessed an emerging technology called single-cell RNA sequencing, or scRNA-seq to help them understand what was going on. scRNA-seq enables researchers to look at the identity and activity of many different cells at once.
+The team harnessed a powerful technology called single-cell RNA sequencing, or scRNA-seq, to help them understand what was going on. scRNA-seq enables researchers to look at the identity and activity of many different cells at once.
 In scRNA-seq, sequencing technology records the gene activity of the thousands of diverse cells contained within a small sample of tissue — a blood sample, say.
 Then, sophisticated statistical techniques sort through the billions of sequences the technique generates to create maps showing which kinds of cells are present and what each one is doing.

 By analyzing samples from the man’s remission and his relapse, the researchers found that the genetically modified, cancer-targeting T cells stayed present, but they had lost their activity.
 “It suggested to us that the T cells weren’t seeing the leukemia cells very well anymore,” Paulson said.

 Digging a bit deeper, they found out the likely reason for this: The man’s relapsed cancer cells had a slightly modified version of the molecular machinery cells use to process the proteins like WT1 that reveal their identity.
 With this tweak to their processing machinery, the cancer cells were still displaying their WT1 signatures.
 But they were displaying them in a different way — a way that the T cells had not been engineered to recognize.